salma-ehab/dbt_new_york_sales_data/README.md

 ### Monthly Customer Sales Query:
 - This query aims to retrieve the monthly sales data for each customer.

-### Product Category and Subcategory Total Sales Query:
+### Product Category and Subcategory Metrics Query:
-- This query aims to retrieve the total sales for each product category and subcategory.
+- This query aims to extract metrics for product categories and subcategories, encompassing measures such as the number of distinct orders, total sum, average, 25th percentile, median, 75th percentile, standard deviation for both sales and profit, along with the profit margin.

 ### Top Selling Products Query:
 - This query aims to retrieve top 10 selling products.